MukhtarMalal/The-Fitness-Club/README.md

     5. I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

   * **Returning Visitor Goals**
-    1. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+    1. As a Returning Visitor, I want to find the best way to get in contact with the organisation if I have any questions.

   * **Frequent User Goals**
     1. As a Frequent User, I want to check to see if there are any news updates regarding events, Covid-19 etc.